Webnode: Website Builder Review 2022

 Pricing

-A free version of Webnode is offered, which can be used to create a website at no charge.
-As might be expected, this version's features are limited, and you'll need to stomach a Webnode domain, which doesn't exactly exude professionalism.
+A free version of Webnode is available with which you can create a website at no charge.
+As might be expected, this version's features are limited, and you'll need to stomach a Webnode domain, which doesn't look too professional.

 Below, we've provided an overview of Webnode's pricing plans: